 It can also be frightening if there is a tornado or hurricane in your area while you’re away from home.
 Location data could be used to keep you safe by showing you the closest shelter.
 In addition, it could be used to alert responders of how many people are in risky areas so that they know how many responders to dispatch.
 For those driving in cars, such data could be used to notify them of the safest place to park their cars.
 This use of location data could be especially helpful for younger crowds who aren’t as experienced in emergency situations.

-There is a lot of potential for location data to be used in dangerous situations.
+There is a lot of potentials for location data to be used in dangerous situations.
 If we identify dangerous areas, we can make the world a better place by improving living conditions in those areas rather than isolating them.
 I want Casco Viejo to become a place where tourists and locals feel comfortable going one day, not where people steer away from because they heard it’s “dangerous.”
 If location data is used for good in this way, you can visit places more comfortably and never miss out.

 By: Tala Ansari